 While there are only two ingredients in this simple recipe, the types of cinnamon and sugar you choose can make a difference!

 Sugar is obviously going to be the sweet component of the mixture.
-White sugar (granulated sugar) is most commonly used, however, brown sugar can be used as well.
-This works best for fillings like for cinnamon rolls, rather than for toppings.
+White sugar (granulated sugar) is most commonly used.
+However, other types of sugar can be used as well for various purposes!

 Cinnamon is where all of the flavor is going to come from in your mixture.
 There are actually a few different types of cinnamon you might want to consider when making your own mixture as it will dramatically change the taste of your mixture.